aleroux85/dotfiles/README.md

     vim +'PlugInstall --sync' +qa
 ```

-from the terminal outside vim.
+or from the terminal outside vim.